Type 1 diabetes care in Holland

 Visits to our diabetes clinic

-We see all our patients a minimum of 3 times a year, and these visits are directly covered by the basic health care insurance.
+We see all our patients a few times a year, and these visits are directly covered by the basic health care insurance.
 So are the insulin and glucosemeter strips in a certain amount.
 The easiest way is to get them automatically through our Diabstore, but you can also choose a pharmacy in your new neighbourhood.
 On top of the visits to our clinic you can count on 24/7 diabetes care through our E-health, emergency line and feedback on the uploads of your glucose levels.
-You can read more about it here.
+You can read more about it here

 Referral letter & finding a GP